ic2019/etl-project/README.md

   - ![restaurant](Images/restaurant.png)

-  - Then additional data was collected for every restaurnat usinng it's address, latitude and longitude from Google API Places.
+  - Then additional data was collected for every restaurnat like restaurant name, rating, and price levels using it's address, latitude and longitude from Google API Places.
+For some restaurants, data was not available in Google API and name was replaced by -NA- and rating and price_level was replaced by mean of rating and mean of price_level as all restaurants belong to one company.

   - ![revised-restaurant](Images/restaurant-after-api.png)